 This is why having too many plugins installed on your WooCommerce site is not advisable.
-Same goes for having a theme with a lot of bundled plugins.
+The same goes for having a theme with a lot of bundled plugins.
 Plugins can have their own stylesheets and scripts and these add to total the number of requests.
-Of course it depends on the plugin.
+Of course, it depends on the plugin.
 Some plugins have efficient code, but others can have issues with poorly coded PHP scripts.
-A poorly coded plugin needs longer server processing time before it completes a calculation.
+A poorly coded plugin needs a longer server processing time before it completes a calculation.
 That’s why it is important to only use plugins that you really need.
 Avoid plugins with too many features that you don’t really need.

 Not Minifying Scripts and Stylesheets

 Even if you already uninstalled unused plugins, chances are you will still have a couple of individual stylesheets and scripts queued for request.
 Minifying is a technique made to handle this issue.
 What it does is combine stylesheets and scripts.
-So instead of 5-7 stylesheet and 9-12 scripts, you will end with a single file for each type.
+So instead of 5-7 stylesheets and 9-12 scripts, you will end with a single file for each type.
 After combining, it will further compress the files and serve them with gzip compression.
-This technique reduces the number of request and the page size significantly.
+This technique reduces the number of requests and page size significantly.
 Don’t worry about the technicalities of minifying though.
 W3 Total Cache has Minify together with the caching service.

 Plenty of Externally Hosted Content

 Another culprit in slowing down a site is having externally hosted content.
 They can look harmless at first but without moderation, your site will get bogged down by these contents.
 Your site will only be as fast as your external host server.
-It is not limited with external videos, audio and images.
+It is not limited to external videos, audio, and images.
 External content can also be stylesheets and scripts.
 One common culprit is the overuse of Google Fonts, so as much as possible try to only use at most 2 font families from Google fonts.

-Server overload is a common problem especially for site owners that use shared servers.
+Server overload is a common problem, especially for site owners that use shared servers.
 Shared servers don’t cost that much but they have their limits.
 Most of these servers can’t handle huge amounts of traffic.
-One solution is to invest on a pricier dedicated server.
+One solution is to invest in a pricier dedicated server.
 Another one is to use a Content Delivery Network (CDN) service.
 CDN is a system of distributed servers.
-Basically you can apply to use a CDN service and they will store your cached site in their server systems across the globe.
+Basically, you can apply to use a CDN service and they will store your cached site in their server systems across the globe.
 You can use the W3 Total Cache plugin to easily set up a CDN for your WooCommerce store.

-It is important to invest in speed optimization to maintain good user experience across your WooCommerce store and if you want to keep your SEO rankings.
+It is important to invest in speed optimization to maintain a good user experience across your WooCommerce store and if you want to keep your SEO rankings.
 To test your WooCommerce store’s speed, you can use Pingdom’s site speed test or Google’s page speed tool.
 If your site takes more than 2 seconds to load, you have to make some adjustments.
 Hopefully, the pointers above will help you achieve an acceptable page load speed.

 Was this article helpful?
 Do you know of any tips to help improve a WooCommerce store’s page load speed?
 Let us know in the comments.